mercadolibre/java-sdk/README.md

 There are some design considerations worth to mention.
 1. This SDK is just a thin layer on top of an http client to handle all the OAuth WebServer flow for you.
 2. There is no JSON parsing.
 This is left to you.
-But this SDK will include [gson](http://code.google.com/p/google-gson/) library for internal usage.
+But this SDK will include [gson](http://code.google.com/p/google-gson/) library for internal usage.

-## How do I redirect users to authorize my application?
+## How do I redirect users to authorize my application?

 This is a 2 step process.